cfpb/design-system/docs/pages/info-unit-groups-link-blobs.md

           ![](/design-system/images/uploads/third_width_link_blob_style.png)
     variation_group_name: Text only
-    variation_group_description: Text only units consist of a heading, short descriptive text, and call to action.
-They are also referred to as "link blobs".
+    variation_group_description: "Text components consist of a heading, short descriptive text, and call to action.
+There are two types: 50/50 and 33/33/33."
 use_cases: ""
 guidelines: >-
   ### Content guidelines